nanhchen/MyProjects/README.md

+* Hello, my name is Nicole!

-Here you can find all the projects I've worked on. :)
+Here you will find all the projects I've worked on. :)